vrenda720/Distributional_RL_Decision_and_Control/README.md

 ```

 ## Build VRX Simulation Environment
 The Gazebo based simulator [VRX](https://github.com/osrf/vrx) is used for simulation experiments.
 We developed new packages that realize the navigation system and added them to the original simulator.
+The list of files we created and added, as well as files we modified from the original simulator, is recorded in [file_modification_note](vrx-2.3.2/file_modification_note.txt).
 The simulation envrionment can be built as follows.

 Download LibTorch from [here](https://download.pytorch.org/libtorch/cpu/) and add it to environment path.
 Our code implementation uses the version 2.2.1+cpu.
 ```